 I want to make something clear before I sign off and leave you with today’s insanely yummy recipe.

-I do not for a second think that saturated fat is our only problem.
+I do not for one second think that saturated fat is our only problem.

 We have a processed food epidemic that is out of control.
 People are addicted to fat, sugar and salt like it’s heroin.
 This is one area of the Paleo Diet that I’m in full support of.